leanprover-community/lean4game/doc/publish_game.md

 ## 2. Import the game

 You call the URL that's listed under "What's Next?" in the latest action run.
-Explicitely you call the URL of the form
+Explicitly you call the URL of the form

 > adam.math.hhu.de/import/trigger/{USER}/{REPOSITORY}